-The dream of about 50% of Instagram users is to become a travel photographer, paid to wander the globe taking photos.
+The dream of about 50% of Instagram users is to make money with photography, paid to wander the globe taking photos.
 By that logic, there’s around 400 million of you looking to take amazing travel images.
 But your smartphone camera, however mind-blowing it is, just isn’t going to cut it to compete with the best.
 Try putting an ultra-wide lens, telephoto lens or taking a long exposure on a smartphone, you just can’t!
 If you’re looking to find the best mirrorless camera for travel, then you’re in the right place.

 For years, everyone used DSLR (Digital Single Lens Reflex) cameras, but as technology evolved, photographers slowly started to seek out lighter and more advanced cameras.
 This article serves as a guide to help you choose the right mirrorless camera for a frequent traveller.

 As the name suggests, a mirrorless camera is one that doesn’t use a mirror.
 The traditional SLR cameras have a mirror inside that reflects light up through the lens and into the eyepiece.
 As a result, they need to be much larger, and heavier.

 Mirrorless cameras have since evolved to combine the best of both worlds.
 The power and performance of the DSLR in a smaller body.
 They project the image directly onto the sensor, which is then displayed on an electronic viewfinder.
 This allows for you to see the final image (as the camera sees it) rather than exactly as your eye sees it.
 Potentially improving the number of keepers you can take away from a shoot.

 Copy the Embed code below to Share the Image: